celo-org/docs/docs/developer/walkthrough/hello-contracts.md

 ---
-title: 'Deploy a Contract on Celo (local node)'
+title: "Deploy a Contract on Celo (local node)"
 description: How to deploy your own smart contracts onto Celo from a local node.
 ---